Update 26th May ’26: I currently have one space for a therapy client. I have space for one IFS therapist as a supervisee. My email is:

 You can find other IFS therapists here in the UK.
-I can also recommend my spouse Kaspa (who also has Level 3 IFS and has been using IFS for many years).
+I can also recommend my spouse Kaspa (who is also a Level 3/Certified IFS therapist).

-I have been working as a psychotherapist in private practice for more than twenty years.
+I have been working as a psychotherapist in private practice for 25 years.
 For many years I have mainly been using Internal Family Systems (IFS) – a gentle and powerful way of working which has revolutionised the way I practice.
 You can read my introduction to IFS (with puppies) here and there are a few recommended books on IFS at the bottom.
-I also offer supervision to fellow therapists.
+I also offer supervision to fellow IFS therapists.

 Qualifications and experience

 My first training was as a person-centred counsellor in 2001.
 I have been BACP accredited since 2005 and completed a two year Buddhist psychotherapy training with the Amida Trust in 2012.
-I initially worked at Employee Assistance Programmes and in charities, and since 2003 I have been in private practice alongside my other work.
+Since 2003 I have been in private practice alongside my other work as a writer and Buddhist minister.

 Appointments